arbirali/react-training/weather-api-es/README.md

 # Weather Api

 ## Installation for development
-- Clone this repo
-- Switch to `develop` branch
-- Run the command in terminal `npm i` to install its modules
+- Run the command in terminal `npm i` to install its modules in `weather-api-es` folder
 - Now finally run the command `npm start`.
 It will automatically open the project in borwser new tab. ``` Or ``` You can go manually to `http://localhost:8080/`

 ## Installation for Production